taoensso/telemere/README.md

 # <img src="https://raw.githubusercontent.com/taoensso/telemere/master/imgs/telemere-logo.svg" alt="Telemere logo" width="360"/>

-### Structured telemetry library for Clojure/Script
+### Structured logs and telemetry for Clojure/Script

 **Telemere** is a **pure Clojure/Script library** that offers an elegant and simple **unified API** to cover: